fxcm/FIXAPI/README.md

 4. For FIX user support please contact the support team at api@fxcm.com
 5. You can find sample codes, core concepts and many more from FIX wiki page [**FIX API WIKI**](https://apiwiki.fxcorporate.com/doku.php?id=fix_api/)
+6. FXCM introduced a short verion of live feed, [Click here](https://docs.fxcorporate.com/api-message-info.pdf) for more detail.